sickozell/SickoCV/README.md

 When enebled, in each slot context menu light color and fade duration can be set.

 **Display Triggering** (drumPlayerXtra only)
-This option enables sample triggering by clicking over the the display area.
+This option enables sample triggering by clicking over the the display area, to play samples live or just to test them while navigating sample folders

+**Global Settings**  (drumPlayerXtra only)
+In this menu there are options to clear all the slots or the root folder.
+It is also used to apply settings to all the slots: Zoom, Lightboxes color and time fading.

 ## Parking
 ### Set of unconnected inputs and outputs just to park unused cables